 Be patient – if you’ve not fed birds before, they can take a few days to get used to something new in their environment

-Types of Bird Feeder
+What Type of Bird Feeder to Use

-Wooden bird tables work well with or without roofs.
+Wooden bird tables work well, with or without roofs.
 You can even make your own.

 A metal bird feeding pole with hooks for different hanging feeders, a water bowl and a flat tray is excellent for feeding multiple species.

 We also put food on the lawn for ground feeders and sometimes hang fat coconuts in the trees.

 Try a window-hanging feeder.
 It’s surprising how many birds are courageous enough to use it so close to the house.
 They’re a great idea for the housebound and for children to see birds close-up.

 Hoping Mr Robin will hop down for some mealworm!